Bbenn2828/Darey.io.pbl/project1.md

 Step 2 — Installing MySQL

 Now that you have a web server up and running, you need to install a Database Management System (DBMS) to be able to store and manage data for your site in a relational database.
+Run:
 ```
 sudo apt install mysql-server
 ```